akkc01/DevOps/Docker/02 Dockers Basic Commands.md

 ```
 > **Note:** The `export` Exports container contents to a tar archive.

-- `Saves a running container as an image`:
+- `Saves a running container as an image`:-
 ```powershell
 docker commit -m “commit message” -a “author” container username/image_name: tag
 ```